coder-aadii/aditya-portfolio/README.md

 In the **Contact Me Section**, users can reach out to me via a contact form or email.
 The section includes fields for name, email, and message, and offers alternative ways to connect (LinkedIn, GitHub, Instagram).

 ![Contact Me Section Snapshot](./images/snapshots/contactme.png)

-> **Instructions:** Add a snapshot of the Contact Me section.
-Be sure to capture the form layout and social media icons.

 ---